ZKBitcoinToken/testnet-miner-source-updated-final/README.md

-# testnet-miner-source-updated-final
+# testnet-paymaster-miner-source
- Best source code for the miner
+ All Miner source code for testnet